protocolbuffers/protocolbuffers.github.io/content/programming-guides/json.md

       <td>number</td>
       <td><code>1, -10, 0</code></td>
       <td>JSON value will be a decimal number.
 Either numbers or strings are
         accepted.
 Empty strings are invalid.
+Exponent notation (such as `1e2`) is accepted in both quoted and unquoted forms.
       </td>
     </tr>
     <tr>